-Anyway, like I said, we have been making pumpkin french toast.
-The first time I tried it was like – whoah.
+Anyway, as I said, we have been making pumpkin french toast.
+The first time I tried, it was like – whoa.
 Now granted, I had just run ten miles that morning, and you know hunger is the best sauce, but I’ve made it several times since, and it never ceases to wow my taste buds.
 Possibly even more than paleo pumpkin waffles.
 There’s just something about French toast that’s epically satisfying.

-It’s got the cinnamon/nutmeg/pumpkin flavor, topped with butter and syrup in a fluffy piece of toast.
+It’s got the cinnamon/nutmeg/pumpkin flavor, topped with butter and syrup on a fluffy piece of toast.
 Gosh, I’m drooling just thinking about it.

 Pumpkin Spice French Toast Recipe

 - I like to use homemade sourdough sandwich bread in this recipe.
 We’re always doing sourdough for digestive reasons when we can, and this is an easy one!